ulas96/ecsda-node-w-signature/readme.md

-## Overview

-This project comes from the Alchemy University - Blockchain Developer bootcamp.
-It has to be done at the end of the week 1.

-Here is the original readme content.

 ## ECDSA Node

 This project is an example of using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
 We won't worry about distributed consensus for this project.